Ex-Yale coach receives 5 months in prison in college admissions scandal

-BOSTON : A former Yale University women's soccer coach who cooperated with authorities investigating the U.S. college admissions scandal was sentenced on Wednesday to five months in prison for accepting bribes to help parents get their children into the Ivy League school.
+BOSTON: A former Yale University women's soccer coach who cooperated with authorities investigating the US college admissions scandal was sentenced on Wednesday (Nov 9) to five months in prison for accepting bribes to help parents get their children into the Ivy League school.

 The prison sentence Wolf ordered came despite prosecutors' recommending Meredith, 54, receive a non-custodian punishment after becoming a key witness in the "Operation Varsity Blues" investigation.

-Meredith's lawyers in court papers said he assisted law enforcement to "atone for his inexcusable lapses of judgment."
-He must also pay a $19,000 fine and forfeit more than $557,000."
+Meredith's lawyers in court papers said he assisted law enforcement to "atone for his inexcusable lapses of judgment".
+He must also pay a US$19,000 fine and forfeit more than US$557,000.

-The investigation centered on William "Rick" Singer, a California college admissions consultant who admitted in 2019 to facilitating college entrance exam cheating and bribing coaches to secure his clients' children's admission as phony athletes.
+The investigation centred on William "Rick" Singer, a California college admissions consultant who admitted in 2019 to facilitating college entrance exam cheating and bribing coaches to secure his clients' children's admission as phoney athletes.

 The investigation led 51 people to plead guilty, including actors Lori Loughlin and Felicity Huffman, two of the many wealthy parents Singer counted as clients.
 Singer faces sentencing in January.